Anton-ai111/AntoxGrabber/README.md

 ---

-## What is Dystopia?
+## What is Antox?

-Dystopia is a malware generator that generates backdoors which use online platforms as C2s.
+Antox is a malware generator that generates backdoors which use online platforms as C2s.
 This includes Discord, Telegram and Github.

 Our goal is to prove that anything can be a C2, if you want to :) ...

 ## How does it work?

-The Dystopia backdoors are using libraries which allow the backdoor to act as a "Bot" for the above-mentioned platforms.
+The Antox backdoors are using libraries which allow the backdoor to act as a "Bot" for the above-mentioned platforms.
 Essentially the attacker contacts the bot and specifies a malicious command to execute on the target "Agent".

-Dystopia is equipped with a lot of features **some** of which are:
+Antox is equipped with a lot of features **some** of which are:
 - Encrypted traffic (HTTPS)
 - Running system commands on target Agent
 - Keylogger (Limited to Discord)